 Just for context, should he reach around those heights, he would be rated alongside the likes of Andy Robertson, Marcelo, Alex Sandro, and more of the game's highest-rated full-backs.

-His market value will be between £1.5 million and £2 million at the start of your Career Mode, which is a bargain for a player who could easily play on a regular basis for his current club.
+His market value will be between £1.5 million and £2 million at the start of your Career Mode.

 6. Jack Clarke (RM, Leeds United)